smartcontractkit/chainlink-testing-framework/book/src/framework/components/mocking.md

 ## Dockerized Usage

-Copy this example into your project, write the logic of fake, build and upload it and run.
+Copy this example into your project, write the logic of fake using `fake.JSON` and `fake.Func`, build and upload it and run.

 ## Install